Canon G7 X Mark II vs Sony HX400V

-Both the G7X Mark II and the HX400V are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G7 X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.